Lila's Clause

 Board Paper Implementing Net Zero for SMEs

-A board paper for building net zero objectives and targets into corporate strategy and for ongoing monitoring and evaluation of a company’s progress against its net zero targets.
+A board paper for building net-zero objectives and targets into corporate strategy.
+It also provides for ongoing monitoring and evaluation of a company’s progress against its net-zero targets.

 Jurisdiction: England & Wales